 In the case of a profound and fundamental disagreement between lawyer and client or a pervasive institutional policy of illegality involving the lawyer, withdrawal may also entail resignation.
 In most cases, however, a preferable approach is to refer the contentious matter to outside counsel, seek alternative instructions from other levels of authority in the corporation or government, or take similar action that falls short of resignation.

-[5.1] A lawyer in government service or acting for a Government or public body should be aware of and respect the separation of the public service from the political level.
-While such a lawyer must advise progressively the next highest person within the public service and use any other mechanisms lawfully available, to him or her, he or she the lawyer should not violate the separation of the public service from the political level unless authorized to do so.
+[5.1] A lawyer in government service or acting for a government or public body should be aware of and respect the separation of the public service from the political level.
+While such a lawyer must advise progressively the next highest person within the public service and use any other mechanisms lawfully available to them, the lawyer should not violate the separation of the public service from the political level unless authorized to do so.

 [6] This rule recognizes that lawyers as the legal advisers to organizations are in a central position to encourage organizations to comply with the law and to advise that it is in the organization’s and the public’s interest that organizations do not violate the law.
 Lawyers acting for organizations are often in a position to advise the executive officers of the organization, not only about the technicalities of the law, but also about the public relations and public policy concerns that motivated the government or regulator to enact the law.
 Moreover, lawyers for organizations, particularly in-house counsel, may guide organizations to act in ways that are legal, ethical, reputable and consistent with the organization’s responsibilities to its constituents and to the public.